-Prevailing in arbitration does not guarantee satisfaction of a monetary award.
+Prevailing in arbitration does not by itself secure satisfaction of a money award.
 When dealing with a recalcitrant opponent, the prevailing party may need to resort to judicial enforcement remedies available in jurisdictions where the debtor or its assets may be found.
-In the United States, enforcing an arbitration award involves two steps, each of which presents distinct issues.
-First, a party must have the award recognised - that is, converted from a private arbitration award to a public judgment that can be enforced by or with the assistance of law enforcement personnel.
-Second, a party must use the judgment to execute against the debtor's assets until the debt is satisfied.

-In this article, we describe challenges and opportunities that frequently arise in the enforcement of arbitration awards in the United States.
+In the United States, enforcement of an arbitration award consists of recognition or confirmation of the award as a judgment and execution against the debtor's assets.
+Below, we describe common issues encountered by parties seeking to enforce arbitration awards in the United States, drawing attention to recent developments where applicable.